I'm tidy, not clean – this is why it's okay and how I find the balance in my home

 3. I stay on top of decluttering and tidying

 While I have cut back on my cleaning, I still cannot abide by an untidy home.
 I still stick to expert decluttering tips and perform my evening closing shift routines to keep the mess hidden away and clutter to a minimum.
-Clearing the coffee table, fluffing the sofa, and folding away blankets all help to reduce visual clutter and mess and make my home look cleaner – even without the need to dust and polish every surface.
+Clearing the coffee table, fluffing the sofa, and folding away blankets are all micro-resets which help to reduce visual clutter and mess and make my home look cleaner – even without the need to dust and polish every surface.
 It is a great way to fake clean a house to boost your mood and prepare for guests.

 Keep visual clutter to a minimum with these handy woven storage baskets.
 Made from a natural material, these baskets are perfect for improving the energy in your home while keeping everything neat and organized.